splunk/public-o11y-docs/sp-oncall/spoc-integrations/appdynamics-integration.rst

 6. No custom headers are required.

-7. Under :guilabel:`Payload`, select the MIME Type of ``application/json``.

-8. Paste the following payload into the box in AppDynamics:
+7. Under :guilabel:`Payload`, select the MIME Type of ``application/json`` and paste the following payload.
+This payload includes the default AppDynamics alert payload which is commented out and allows only the JSON that is required for successful ingestion to Splunk On-Call:

    .. code-block::